AdobeDocs/experience-manager-guides.en/help/product-guide/guides-ui-extensions/getting-started/migrating-extensions-new-editor.md

 }));
 ```
 The legacy content clientlib category (`apps.guides.xml_editor.dita_content_overrides`) still
-styles the legacy editor only — keep it if you support both, but know it is inert on MarkupEditor.
+styles the legacy editor only, keep it if you support both, but know it is inert on MarkupEditor.

 ## API replacement reference